yxni98/EMNLP_2022/_pages/venue.md

 Over 88 airlines operate direct flights into the UAE international airports, covering more than 200 cities around the world.

 The country‘s two major carriers, [Etihad Airways](https://www.etihad.com/en-ae/) and [Emirates Airline](https://www.emirates.com/english/) are the fastest growing in the world and provide non-stop service to all continents in the world with the exception of Antarctica.
-The UAE also boost two low cost carriers, [Fly Dubai](https://www.flydubai.com/en/) and [Air Arabia](https://www.airarabia.com/en), the two combined provide nonstop services to over 145 destinations.
+The UAE also boasts two low cost carriers, [Fly Dubai](https://www.flydubai.com/en/) and [Air Arabia](https://www.airarabia.com/en), the two combined provide nonstop services to over 145 destinations.

 [Abu Dhabi International Airport](https://www.abudhabiairport.ae/en) is one of only a handful of airports outside North America that offer the [US Customs and Border Protection Pre-clearance facility](https://www.abudhabiairport.ae/en/services-and-facilities/us-pre-clearance-facility).
-Having cleared Customs and Border Protection, guests can check-through their baggage to their fnal destination in the US.
-When they arrive, they will be treated as domestic passengers, meaning they will save time connecting to other fights or on to their fnal destination.
+Having cleared Customs and Border Protection, guests can check-through their baggage to their final destination in the US.
+When they arrive, they will be treated as domestic passengers, meaning they will save time connecting to other fights or on to their final destination.

 ### Local Transportation
 <!-- ### Access to the Venue -->